DominikZydek/DominikZydek/README.md

 [LibrApp](https://github.com/DominikZydek/Librapp) is a desktop application created for a class project.
 During the development of LibrApp, I learned about working in a scrum environment.
 Documentation can be found [here](https://dominikzydek.github.io/LibrAppDocs/).
 I also prepared a [presentation](https://github.com/DominikZydek/DominikZydek/files/14977895/Librapp.pdf).

 ### JaCar
-Technologies used: HTML, CSS, PHP
+Technologies used: HTML, CSS, PHP, SQL (MySQL)

 [JaCar](https://github.com/DominikZydek/jacar_project) is a website I'm currently developing as a class project, but I plan to expand it to serve my dad's car workshop after completion.
 A comprehensive [documentation](https://github.com/DominikZydek/jacar_project/blob/main/dokumentacja.docx) has also been produced.